-- Working on a flat surface with the ejection port turned up, mount the breech bolt assembly, operating rods with sleeve, recoil spring and piston stop on the magazine tube (Fig. 34). - Push the operating rods with sleeve all the way in to insert the breech bolt into the receiver. - Press the head of the breech bolt until the groove on its neck corresponds to the edge of the bolt body (Fig. 32). - Keeping the head pressed down in this position, insert the cocking handle on the breech bolt.
-Fasten it into position by hitting it firmly (Fig. 33).
+- Working on a flat surface with the ejection port turned up, mount the breech bolt assembly and the operating rod with sleeve on the magazine tube shaft. - Push the breech bolt operating rod all the way in to insert the breech bolt into the receiver. - Slide the breech bolt operating rod downward, compressing the internal recoil spring until the breech locks into the open position. - Insert the cocking handle on the breech bolt.
+Fasten it into position by hitting it firmly.